cjschevi/jsonparser/README.md

 jsonparser
 ==========

-Javascript/jQuery assignment for Rally Software.
+Javascript/jQuery assignment for the interview process at Rally Software.

 Answers the following questions: